Right to be forgotten: European Union and United Kingdom

+This raises questions about the limitations of application in a jurisdiction include the inability to require removal of information possessed by companies outside the jurisdiction.
+There is no global framework to allow individuals control over their online image.
+However, Professor Viktor Mayer-Schönberger has argued that Google cannot escape compliance with the law of France implementing the decision of the European Court of Justice in 2014, pointing out that the U.S. and other nations have long maintained that their local laws have "extra-territorial effects".

 In 1995, the European Union adopted the European Data Protection Directive (Directive 95/46/EC) to regulate the processing of personal data.
-This is now considered a component of human rights law.
-The new European General Data Protection Regulation provides protection and exemption for companies listed as "media" companies, like newspapers and other journalistic work.
+Data protection is now considered a component of human rights law.
+The European General Data Protection Regulation (GDPR), in force since 2018, provides protection and exemption for companies listed as "media" companies, like newspapers and other journalistic work.
 However, Google purposely opted out of being classified as a "media" company, therefore the company is not protected.
 Judges in the European Union ruled that because the international corporation, Google, is a collector and processor of data it should be classified as a "data controller" under the meaning of the EU data protection directive.
 These "data controllers" are required under EU law to remove data that is "inadequate, irrelevant, or no longer relevant", making this directive of global importance.

 In Article 12 of the Directive 95/46/EC the EU gave a legal basis to Internet protection for individuals.
-In 2012 the European Commission disclosed a draft European Data Protection Regulation to supersede the directive, which included specific protection in the right to be forgotten in Article 17.
-A right to be forgotten was replaced by a more limited right of erasure in Article 17 of the version of the GDPR that was adopted by the European Parliament in March 2014 and which became EU law in April 2016.
+A right to be forgotten was replaced by a more limited right of erasure in Article 17 of the GDPR, which came into force in May 2018.